Get E-Book

 if (err) console.error(err.code);

-Reads have the matching boundary.
+Reads have the matching rule.
 A data event means Node pulled bytes from the socket receive path.
-Full application messages require the parser above TCP to assemble chunks according to that protocol's framing.
+Full application messages require your parser to assemble chunks according to your protocol's framing.

 socket.on('data', chunk => {